rapid7/insightconnect-plugins/plugins/intsights/help.md

 #### Takedown Request

-This action is used to request a takedown for a given alert in Intsights.
+Request a takedown for a given alert in IntSights

 ##### Input